wsanguinetti2/Learning-Lab-Git-Bash/README.md

 24)Switch to your first branch and merge your third branch into it.

+25)Delete your third branch both locally and remotely.

-25)Merge your forth branch into your first branch and solve the merge conflict.
+26)Merge your forth branch into your first branch and solve the merge conflict by keeping both lyrics in the file.

+27)Delete your fourth branch both locally and remotely.

-26)Push your changes to github.
+28)Push your changes to github.

 #Completed